mobilion/cordova-ibeacon-plugin/README.md

 ## Usage

-For full usage information please refer to the [documentation](https://github.com/schickling/cordova-ibeacon-plugin/tree/master/doc).
+For more usage information please refer to the [documentation](https://github.com/schickling/cordova-ibeacon-plugin/tree/master/doc).

 #### Monitoring